 - Replace all your passwords with new ones - preferably pass phrases and enforce Multi Factor Authentication (MFA) wherever possible.

-With the number of applications and systems that businesses use, keeping it all secure is a big task.
+With the number of applications and systems that businesses use, keeping it all secure and maintaining digital trust is a big task.
 It's important to note that the main defense you can take is to have a vulnerability program in place and to patch often.
 Similar to how network hardware is tracked, it's also vital to have a Software Inventory document.
 Having a living document that shows every app and systems the business uses, who has access to it, how old it is, etc. leaves little room for security vulnerabilities.

 If you need help getting started with a vulnerability program, download this Network Security eBook as a free resource which includes an asset inventory template.
 If you wish to speak with an engineer for further assistance, contact us at firstname.lastname@example.org and we'd be happy to connect you with one of our certified Net3 Sales Engineers or Request More Info.